-The problem is that no matter the wording, this is not good news: “all [the] practical difference [is] made by our present cooperating or not; and God [is] left without a role in actual life” (39).
-Yes yes, Christ did something “back there”, and yet the here and now is made dependent upon our work.
+Put simply, Christ merited our salvation in principle “back there” in the past, but the fulfillment of that salvation depended on our fulfilling certain conditions of cooperation with the graces of the church now.
+The problem is that no matter the wording, “all practical difference [is] made by our present cooperating or not; and God [is] left without a role in actual life” (39).

 Medieval theology and pastoral practice sought to avoid [these problems] by what we may call the “anti-Pelagian codicil”: If, they said, our religious and ethical response to grace is in fact that we cooperate and so come to participate in the fruit of Christ’s work, this fact of our cooperation is itself a work of God’s goodwill and grace… [The] qualification [was], “of course, all this is by grace” (39)

-Well, yes you must cooperate and work and do, but even that doing is God’s grace.
-His grace is all in the background.
-But of course this “anti-Pelagian codicil” made no difference on the practical level.
-Even if God is in the background the entire time, it is still a condition that I must meet.
+But of course this “anti-Pelagian codicil” made no difference on the lay-level.
+It makes no difference if it’s all by grace; it is still a condition that I must meet.
 And thus, my justification is tantamount to my works.
 The result is, as Jenson says, that God himself becomes a threat; a fearful imposing Being who weighs my life.
 Will I cooperate with grace in the end?
 Will I justify my existence?

-The Reformation insight is that any language about works, condition, cooperation, must be overthrown: the gospel means principally that we are unconditionally affirmed by Jesus’ death and resurrection.
+The Reformation insight is that any language about works, condition, cooperation, must be overthrown: we are unconditionally affirmed by Jesus’ death and resurrection.
 And this affirmation is not simply something that occurred in the past.
-As Jenson says: “the gospel is…present tense…: ‘The Crucified one lives for you'” (41).
+As Jenson says: “if the gospel is allowed in the present tense, if it is allowed to invade the previous reserve of “coorperation”, it says: ‘The Crucified one lives for you'” (41).
 We are affirmed unconditionally right now, received unconditionally right now.
-And it is this affirmation made in and by Christ that makes us what we are: we are baptized into Christ, and thus our sins are drowned with him, and we are risen with him.
-All that is his is now ours freely and without condition.
+And all our growth or goodness comes from Christ’s living for and in me right now.
+It is all promise, not law.

 Luther himself made a distinction between law and gospel.
-This distinction, for him, was what made a theologian a theologian.
+This distinction, for him, was what made a theologian essentially Christian.
 Jenson explains this distinction:

 Law communication imposes an “if… then…” structure on life… [It] is the totality of all human communication, insofar as what we say to each other functions in our lives as demand, or, what is the same, poses the future conditionally…